MohamedAsfar/Employee_Absenteeism/README.md

 ## DEFINE

 Absenteeism refers to the habitual non-presence of an employee at his or her job.
 Possible causes of over-absenteeism include job dissatisfaction, ongoing personal issues, and chronic medical problems.
 Regardless of the root cause, a worker who exhibits a long-term pattern of being absent may tarnish his reputation, which may consequently threaten his long-term employability.
 However, some forms of absence from work are legally protected and cannot be grounds for termination.
-The reasons for absenteeism are analyzed and a machine learning model is created to know what all factors majorly contribute to Absenteeism in workplace.
+In company's point of view, the key performance index is finding the resons for absenteeism.
+Therefore the reasons for absenteeism are analyzed and a machine learning model is created to know what all factors majorly contribute to Absenteeism in workplace.

 ---
 ## DISCOVER